MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

 - Dynamics 365 Omnichannel for Customer Service.

-- Power Automate Desktop.
-Power Automate Desktop will carry out the steps in Dynamics 365 as if a human were doing it in front of their computer.
+- Power Automate for desktop.
+Power Automate for desktop will carry out the steps in Dynamics 365 as if a human were doing it in front of their computer.

 - The Contoso CRM app from Microsoft.
 This app showcases how RPA works.
 You can use it as an example to build your own RPA action.